susanjong/CSFFilmReview_Website/README.md

 7. If you want to run this website project, press the PHP Server logo on the top right side in Visual Studio Code.
 8. Finish

-## how to use this website
+## How to Use This Website
 1. Go to the main page, register or log in
 2. Select a movie from the list or by genre
 3. Add a review and star rating
 4. View the latest reviews and average movie rating

-Or you can open this youtube link for your guide ()
+Or you can open this youtube link for your guide (https://youtu.be/7ZVvp6BI7dQ?si=7-64FjCLm-71bI_N)

 ## Team Members